x12q/kotlin-randomizer/README.md

 ## :construction: :construction: :construction: Work in progress :construction: :construction: :construction:

-> :warning: This is an pre-alpha release
+> :warning: This is a pre-alpha release
-> - Everything including the public API is subject to changes.
+> - Everything, including the public API, is subject to change.
 > - Not suitable for use in production.
-> - not integrated to IDEs.
+> - not integrated with IDEs, so there's no auto-complete for generated code.

 # Usage note
 - This library is best used to randomize classes that only contain data.